 Q&A Process

 Solar United Neighbors will act as the point of contact for all solar co-op and RFP related questions on behalf of the co-op members covered under this RFP.
-[CONTACT NAME] will manage all communications.
-Please submit any questions and/or comments via email to [CONTACT EMAIL].
+Aaron Sutch will manage all communications.
+Please submit any questions and/or comments via email to aaron@solarunitedneighbors.org.
 Proposers that contact co-op members directly for any reason will be disqualified.

 What we will disclose to group members about your bid if you are selected